mjordan/riprap/README.md

 ## Current status

 Riprap's major functionality is in place, with the exception of the ActiveMQ event queue listener.
-Additional funcitonality can be added via new plugins.
+Riprap's current fixity auditing capabilities are illustrated in "The sample configuration files" section below.
+Additional funcitonality can be added via new plugins (contibutions are welcome).

 ## Requirements